-The lived experience of our founding funder
+The lived experience of our founder

 At 21 years old, our son was diagnosed with schizophrenia.
 My late wife and I had no idea about what lay ahead for our son and our family.
 We found ourselves dealing with a complex system of care, often feeling excluded from his care.

 We shared a sense of powerlessness and yet as a family we had so much to give.
 Love.
 Time.
 Concern.
 Commitment and perspectives on our son’s childhood and how he was living.
 We also had the financial means to provide whatever was needed to enable his sense of agency and independence.

 As our son’s interactions with the mental health system intensified, we realised he was experiencing increasing levels of isolation – from his peers and family.
 Yet when we attempted to enter his treatment pathway, we were kept at arms-length and our perspectives were not valued.
 As his primary carers, knew his history which was relevant to the decisions made on his behalf.